imjasonh/globetrotter/README.md

 - **Move** - move your Rover one space ahead
   - update your facing to the edge in the new space that's closest to your facing in the previous space
   - if your previous facing points at a vertex in the new space (as when entering or leaving an HQ), you can pick which way to face
-  - you can't move into a space that's occupied by another Rover, enemy or friendly
+  - you can't move into a space that's occupied by another Rover or Building, enemy or friendly
   - you can't move over enemy Fortifications
 - **Turn** - turn your Rover left or right to point to an adjacent facing edge
 - **Fortify** - a Rover may place a Fortification on any adjacent edge.